← Back to projects

 Source Priority System

-RAG is one data source among many, with a defined priority in the multi-source evidence merge.
-Live API responses win over RAG-retrieved documents, which win over manual exports — the retrieval layer gracefully degrades.
+RAG is one data source among several, and it has an explicit priority in the multi-source merge.
+Live API responses beat RAG documents, which beat manual exports.
+Retrieval degrades gracefully when a higher priority source has the answer.

 python